Editor’s note: Updated June 2020.

 Like just about everything else related to SEO and Google ranking factors, you have to take things on a case-by-case basis.
 There’s no set rule dictating the use of subdomains because, for some companies, their benefits will outweigh any potential SEO fallout (either real or perceived).

-In other instances, subdomains won’t provide any real tangible value over subdirectories, so there’s no sense in making significant changes to the site structure.
+In other instances, subdomains won’t provide any real tangible value over subdirectories that extend from your main domain, so there’s no sense in making significant changes to the site structure.
 At the end of the day, it depends on what makes the most sense for your particular website.

 If you have any questions about your own navigation hierarchy and how to set up your website for optimal ranking opportunities, drop our consulting team a line.
 We can help identify the best approach to meet your goals and optimize your website.